pqabelian/abelian-community-website/docs/guide/qday-whitepaper.md

 To implement PQZK Rollups, QDay will leverage the PQZK Bridge to transition from traditional ZK Rollups to a fully quantum-resistant solution.
 Here\'s how this process will be achieved:

 - **Integration of Post-Quantum Cryptographic Primitives**: The first step involves integrating post-quantum cryptographic primitives into the rollup framework.
-These primitives, such as lattice-based cryptography or hash-based signatures, replace ~~the~~ traditional cryptographic algorithms used in zero-knowledge proofs.
+These primitives, such as lattice-based cryptography or hash-based signatures, replace traditional cryptographic algorithms used in zero-knowledge proofs.

 - **Construction of PQZK Proofs**: With these post-quantum primitives, QDay will construct PQZK proofs.
 These proofs will preserve the zero-knowledge property, enabling transaction verification without exposing sensitive information, while also providing resistance against quantum attacks.